 - Better jpgs: Has a more modern image processing engine (DIGIC 3 vs DIGIC II).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.54x vs 0.49x).

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.5") for image review and settings control.

 - Faster burst: Shoots at higher frequency (3.5 vs 3 flaps/sec) to capture the decisive moment.

 - Longer lasting: Gets more shots (500 versus 370) out of a single battery charge.

 - More modern: Was introduced somewhat (1 year and 5 months) more recently.

 |Canon G1 X Mark II||+||77/100||4/5||4/5||4.5/5||Feb 2014||799|

-Care should be taken when interpreting the review scores above, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+The review scores listed above should be treated with care, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.